redsk/neo_concept/README.md

 - A: "/c/en/able"
 - B: "/c/en/able/a/having_the_necessary_means_or_skill_or_know-how_or_authority_to_do_something"

-normally the latter is **not** connected to the former with a relation.
+normally A and B are **not** connected through a relation.
 Therefore, we add the following two relations with weight 10.0 between these two nodes:
 - A /r/DownHierarchy B
 - B /r/UpHierarchy A